iml130/sola/minhton/docs/programmers/concept.md

 Because NodeInfo uses the comparison operators of PeerInfo, we can use functions like std::find to efficiently execute operations on those vectors without needing to iterate over them with a for-loop.

+TODO: Port Figure to Draw.io and use an simpler example
 ![Figure 1](../img/example_routing_table.png "Routing Table Example")

 ### Using getters and setters (and resetters)